 About JLF Belfast

-For the first time ever, JLF comes to Belfast from 21-23 June at select iconic venues across the city to celebrate literature and the rich diversity in thought that it inspires.
+For the second time, JLF comes to Belfast from 12-14 June 2020 at the Lyric Theatre to celebrate literature and the rich diversity in thought that it inspires.

 Curated by Teamwork Arts, the producer of the Jaipur Literature Festival, JLF Belfast embodies the magnificent spirit of Jaipur’s annual literary carnival bringing its inclusive and infectious camaraderie to the vibrant capital of Northern Ireland with a heady mix of writers, thinkers, poets, balladeers and raconteurs.